gymreklab/-cse185-spring18-week4/CSE185_Week4_PartI.md

 The BAM files containing alignments can be found in the `week4` directory (`*_chr5.bam`).

 Unforunately, your labmate forgot to write down some details about how they performed the alignment.
-In particularly, we'd like to know:
+Particularly, we'd like to know:

 * What program and command did he or she use to align the reads?
 * What reference genome were the sequences aligned to?